dart-lang/language/working/0723-static-extensions/feature-specification.md

-The main motivation for this feature is that developers wish to add constructors or static members to an existing class, mixin, enum, or extension type declaration, but they do not have the ability to directly edit the declaration of said declaration.
+The main motivation for this feature is that developers wish to add constructors or static members to an existing class, mixin, enum, or extension type declaration, but they do not have the ability to directly edit the source code of said declaration.

 This feature allows static members to be declared in static extensions of a given class/mixin/etc. declaration, and they can be invoked as if they had